TayHobbs/S3D/README.rst

     --access-key, -a, 'AWS Access Key'
     --secret-key, -s, 'AWS Secret Key'
-    --bucket, -b, 'Name of the bucket to upload to' --directory, -d, 'Name of the directory where the files or folders you want to upload are stored'`
+    --bucket, -b, 'Name of the bucket to upload to' --ignore-files, -i 'List of files to ignore' --directory, -d, 'Name of the directory where the files or folders you want to upload are stored or the prefix of the directory in the bucket to delete'

 Installable from pip:
 ::